MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2windowfeatures.md

   : public IUnknown
 ```

-Window features for a WebView popup window.
+The window features for a WebView popup window.

 ## Summary

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-[get_HasPosition](#get_hasposition) | True if the Left and Top properties were specified.
+[get_HasPosition](#get_hasposition) | Specifies left and top values.
-[get_HasSize](#get_hassize) | True if the Width and Height properties were specified.
+[get_HasSize](#get_hassize) | Specifiesheight and width values.
-[get_Height](#get_height) | The height of the window.
-This will fail if HasSize is false.
+[get_Height](#get_height) | Specifies the height of the window.
-[get_Left](#get_left) | The left position of the window.
-This will fail if HasPosition is false.
+[get_Left](#get_left) | Specifies the left position of the window.
-[get_ShouldDisplayMenuBar](#get_shoulddisplaymenubar) | Whether or not to display the menu bar.
+[get_ShouldDisplayMenuBar](#get_shoulddisplaymenubar) | Indicates that the menu bar is displayed.
-[get_ShouldDisplayScrollBars](#get_shoulddisplayscrollbars) | Whether or not to display scroll bars.
+[get_ShouldDisplayScrollBars](#get_shoulddisplayscrollbars) | Indicates that the scroll bars are displayed.
-[get_ShouldDisplayStatus](#get_shoulddisplaystatus) | Whether or not to display a status bar.
+[get_ShouldDisplayStatus](#get_shoulddisplaystatus) | Indicates that the status bar is displayed.
-[get_ShouldDisplayToolbar](#get_shoulddisplaytoolbar) | Whether or not to display a toolbar.
+[get_ShouldDisplayToolbar](#get_shoulddisplaytoolbar) | Indicates that the browser toolbar is displayed.
-[get_Top](#get_top) | The top position of the window.
-This will fail if HasPosition is false.
+[get_Top](#get_top) | Specifies the top position of the window.
-[get_Width](#get_width) | The width of the window.
-This will fail if HasSize is false.
+[get_Width](#get_width) | Specifies the width of the window.

-These fields match the 'windowFeatures' passed to window.open as specified in [https://developer.mozilla.org/en-US/docs/Web/API/Window/open#Window_features](https://developer.mozilla.org/en-US/docs/Web/API/Window/open#Window_features) There is no requirement for you to respect these values.
-If your app doesn't have corresponding UI features, for example no toolbar, or if all webviews are opened in tabs and so cannot have distinct size or positions, then your app cannot respect these values.
-You may want to respect values but perhaps only some can apply to your app's UI.
-Accordingly, it is fine to respect all, some, or none of these properties as appropriate based on your app.
-For all numeric properties, if the value when passed to window.open is outside the range of an unsigned 32bit int, the value will be mod of the max of unsigned 32bit integer.
-If the value cannot be parsed as an integer it will be considered 0.
-If the value is a floating point value, it will be rounded down to an integer.
+The fields match the `windowFeatures` passed to `window.open` as specified in [Window features][MdnDocsWebApiWindowOpenWindowFeatures] on MDN.
+There is no requirement for you to respect the values.
+If your app does not have corresponding UI features (for example, no toolbar) or if all instance of WebView are opened in tabs and do not have distinct size or positions, then your app does not respect the values.
+You may want to respect values, but perhaps only some apply to the UI of you app.
+Accordingly, you may respect all, some, or none of the properties as appropriate for your app.
+For all numeric properties, if the value that is passed to `window.open` is outside the range of an unsigned 32bit int, the resulting value is the absolute value of the maximum for unsigned 32bit integer.
+If you are not able to parse the value an integer, it is considered `0`.
+If the value is a floating point value, it is rounded down to an integer.

+[MdnDocsWebApiWindowOpenWindowFeatures]: [https://developer.mozilla.org/docs/Web/API/Window/open#Window_features](https://developer.mozilla.org/docs/Web/API/Window/open#Window_features) "Window features - Window.open() | MDN"

 ## Members

 #### get_HasPosition

-True if the Left and Top properties were specified.
+Specifies left and top values.

 > public HRESULT [get_HasPosition](#get_hasposition)(BOOL * value)

-False if at least one was not specified.

 #### get_HasSize

-True if the Width and Height properties were specified.
+Specifiesheight and width values.

 > public HRESULT [get_HasSize](#get_hassize)(BOOL * value)

-False if at least one was not specified.

 #### get_Height

-The height of the window.
-This will fail if HasSize is false.
+Specifies the height of the window.

 > public HRESULT [get_Height](#get_height)(UINT32 * value)

+Minimum value is `100`.
+If `HasSize` is set to `FALSE`, this field is ignored.

 #### get_Left

-The left position of the window.
-This will fail if HasPosition is false.
+Specifies the left position of the window.

 > public HRESULT [get_Left](#get_left)(UINT32 * value)

+If `HasPosition` is set to `FALSE`, this field is ignored.

 #### get_ShouldDisplayMenuBar

-Whether or not to display the menu bar.
+Indicates that the menu bar is displayed.

 > public HRESULT [get_ShouldDisplayMenuBar](#get_shoulddisplaymenubar)(BOOL * value)

 #### get_ShouldDisplayScrollBars

-Whether or not to display scroll bars.
+Indicates that the scroll bars are displayed.

 > public HRESULT [get_ShouldDisplayScrollBars](#get_shoulddisplayscrollbars)(BOOL * value)

 #### get_ShouldDisplayStatus

-Whether or not to display a status bar.
+Indicates that the status bar is displayed.

 > public HRESULT [get_ShouldDisplayStatus](#get_shoulddisplaystatus)(BOOL * value)

 #### get_ShouldDisplayToolbar

-Whether or not to display a toolbar.
+Indicates that the browser toolbar is displayed.

 > public HRESULT [get_ShouldDisplayToolbar](#get_shoulddisplaytoolbar)(BOOL * value)

 #### get_Top

-The top position of the window.
-This will fail if HasPosition is false.
+Specifies the top position of the window.

 > public HRESULT [get_Top](#get_top)(UINT32 * value)

+If `HasPosition` is set to `FALSE`, this field is ignored.

 #### get_Width

-The width of the window.
-This will fail if HasSize is false.
+Specifies the width of the window.

 > public HRESULT [get_Width](#get_width)(UINT32 * value)

+Minimum value is `100`.
+If `HasSize` is set to `FALSE`, this field is ignored.